The Festival of Courage: A Celebration of Strength, Community & Growth

 As autumn arrives and the days grow shorter, WSD prepares for one of our most cherished traditions: The Festival of Courage.

 Rooted in Waldorf education and celebrated worldwide, this festival honors the story of St. George, who tames the dragon with bravery and inner strength and Archangel Michael’s sword.
-His story reminds us all—young and old—that we each have the courage to face life’s challenges, both seen and unseen.
+His story reminds us all (young and old) that we each have the courage to face life’s challenges, both seen and unseen.
+It marks the turning point from the warmth of summer to the inward journey of autumn, symbolizing the need for inner strength as the outer world grows darker.

-The Festival of Courage begins on Friday with our beloved school-wide play.
-Each grade plays a special role, passed down year after year—from gnomes and fairies to animals, stars, dragons, and finally, the heroes of eighth grade.
+The Festival of Courage at WSD begins on Friday morning with our beloved school-wide play.
+Each grade plays a special role, passed down year after year from gnomes and fairies to animals, stars, dragons, and finally, the heroes of eighth grade.
 This performance is part of our Waldorf curriculum and gives students a chance to embody courage through story, movement, and community.
 Parents, grandparents, and loved ones are warmly invited to attend this beautiful expression of student growth and tradition.

-On Saturday, the festival continues with a full day of family-friendly events open to the whole community:
+On Saturday, the celebration continues and opens to the public with a full day of family-friendly events open to the whole community:

 • The 5K of Courage